 To start, grab our Thanksgiving Planner with Printable Checklist!
 It comes with a Thanksgiving Shopping List!

-Although Thanksgiving is usually filled with friends, family, and tons of good food, it can also be a stressful time as you prepare for the big feast.
+Although Thanksgiving is usually filled with friends, family, and great food, it can also be stressful as you prepare for the big feast.
 The key to making this the Easiest Thanksgiving Ever is planning.

 Here are the best tips and tricks to help you be thankful you hosted Thanksgiving this year!